 Diseases & Pests

-The most common diseases and pests that you can encounter whilst caring for your Thai Constellation are spider mites, scale insect and mealy bugs.
-Monstera, as previously mentioned, are also known to develop root-rot if over-watered.
 For a majority of the mentioned pests the best prevention is keeping a strong, healthy plant as this gives it the best fighting chance and immune system.
+For more information on identifying and treating common houseplant pests click here.

 For a wider range of information on combating indoor plant diseases and pests click here to see our pests and diseases page.

-That Constellation are considered to be toxic to humans if ingested.
+Thai Constellation are considered to be toxic to humans and pets if ingested.
 Consumption of the plant (especially in large quantities) can cause symptoms including; burning of the lips, throat and mouth, difficulty breathing or swallowing, nausea and vomiting/ diarrhoea.
 If these symptoms occur make sure to seek the appropriate medical attention.

 Thai Constellation Monstera are also toxic to pets, especially cats and dogs.
 Due to their smaller size, less of the plant is needed to be consumed to cause an adverse effect.
 ‘Signs that your pet may have chewed on or ingested part of your Fruit Salad Plant include intense burning or irritation of the mouth, tongue or lips, excessive drooling, vomiting and also difficulty swallowing.’
 (Pet Circle)